beeteedubs-gaming/HouseStormguard/README.md

-These folders would go in your RimWorld folder.
+These folders go in your RimWorld folder.

 If you don't want the content from an entire folder, then select the files you would like and load them in the appropriate folder.